Nearly query-optimal classical shadow estimation of unitary channels: Auxiliary lemmas

 \begin{proof}[Proof of \lref{lem:second_moment}] We have

 According to \lref{lem:GrierLemma14} below and the fact that $\{|\phi_j\>\}_{j=1}^K$ forms a state $(s+2)$-design (see Sec.~\ref{sec:LearnPhase}),

 So we have

-Using the fact that $\{|\psi_i\>\}_{i=1}^L$ is a state 4-design (see Sec.~\ref{sec:LearnPhase}), we can apply \eref{eq:statetdesign} in the main text to calculate the sum in \eref{eq:proof2moment3} term-by-term.
+Since $\{|\psi_i\>\}_{i=1}^L$ is a state 4-design (see Sec.~\ref{sec:LearnPhase}), we can apply \eref{eq:statetdesign} in the main text to calculate the sum in \eref{eq:proof2moment3} term-by-term.
 The first term is calculated as

 where we have used the 2-design property of $\{|\psi_i\>\}_{i=1}^L$.
 The second term is calculated as

 where we have used the 3-design property of $\{|\psi_i\>\}_{i=1}^L$.
 By a similar reasoning, the third term is given by